 The first job I got after university was a HR Administrator at Debenhams head office in Taunton.
 After ten months there, I decided I wanted some career progression and was offered a job back in Plymouth at the Pavilions as a House Manager.
 Although I really enjoyed my job in HR, I was still thinking about a career in Events.
 The role gave me the opportunity to pursue this, whilst gaining management experience which would be valuable for a career in HR.
 During this time I also completed my CIPD Foundation Certificate in Human Resource Management, a very valuable qualification for HR roles, which kept both avenues open for me.
 I found that I enjoyed the HR and management aspects of this role and missed my previous HR role and finally, after just over a year at Pavilions, I decided to pursue HR as my career path.
 After recently securing a new job in London, I have just started a new role as a HR Co-ordinator at the University of West London in Ealing.
 I am also starting my MA in Human Resource Management part-time at the University of Westminster in January, which should take me two years, at which point I can look to further develop my career in HR.

 My degree has definitely provided me with employment opportunities I would not have been offered if I had not had that experience.
-However, I feel that in addition to the knowledge and skills I gained from the degree itself, my experience at Plymouth University made me think, write and communicate in a completely different manner than I did prior to my degree and I think this is what I gained most from university.
+However, I feel that in addition to the knowledge and skills I gained from the degree itself, my experience at the University of Plymouth made me think, write and communicate in a completely different manner than I did prior to my degree and I think this is what I gained most from university.
 I feel starting my course as a mature student also made me appreciate the opportunity much more and I definitely tried to get the most out of my time there.

 What advice would you give to anyone wanting to get in to the same line of work?